ripaclub/imgman/README.md

 * Service

   A set of classes aimed at the instantiation of ImgMan service.
-With this service you can save the image in all renditions configured in the service (`grub` function)
+With this service you can save the image in all renditions configured in the service (`grab` function)
   You can also save  update, and delete an image in a specific redition

 Installation